jaredririe/backendology/finished/top-software-books.md

 ### 10. [The Master Algorithm](https://www.amazon.com/gp/product/0465094279/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0465094279&linkCode=as2&tag=jaredririeblo-20&linkId=b298988a7eb225433e4447285d456a84)

 The Master Algorithm is a high-level introduction of both the history and latest advances within Machine Learning.
-While you may not be a data scientist or be particularly passionate about this area of Computer Science, it's becoming increasingly important to have at least a cursory understanding of Machine Learning.
+While you may not be a data scientist or particularly passionate about this area of Computer Science, it's becoming increasingly important to have at least a cursory understanding of Machine Learning.
 This book fills this need of providing exposure without dragging the reader into the deep end; that said, it's definitely a technical and challenging book.

 ### 9. [The Pragmatic Programmer](https://www.amazon.com/gp/product/020161622X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=020161622X&linkCode=as2&tag=jaredririeblo-20&linkId=8a65d8f4a0151dade8e2a2f3294909c3)